Organization and procedures, 25.4 to 25.8

 Purpose and Summary

-These amendments reflect the Office of Auditor of State's compliance with Iowa Code section 17A.7(2), which states that, as of July 1, 2012, "over each five-year period of time, an agency shall conduct an ongoing and comprehensive review of all of the agency's rules" with the objective of "the identification and elimination of all rules of the agency that are outdated, redundant, or inconsistent or incompatible with statute or its own rules or those of other agencies."
-The amendments to Chapter 25 are intended to reflect the Office's current organizational structure of three divisions and to rescind or amend rules to reflect various changes to the Iowa Code.
+These proposed amendments reflect the Office of Auditor of State's compliance with Iowa Code section 17A.7(2), which states that, as of July 1, 2012, "over each five-year period of time, an agency shall conduct an ongoing and comprehensive review of all of the agency's rules" with the objective of "the identification and elimination of all rules of the agency that are outdated, redundant, or inconsistent or incompatible with statute or its own rules or those of other agencies."
+The proposed amendments to Chapter 25 are intended to reflect the Office's current organizational structure of three divisions and to rescind or amend rules to reflect various changes to the Iowa Code.

 This rule making has no fiscal impact to the State of Iowa.